Drugged, Deb has no recollection of events.

-“Name?” she repeated with downcast eyes, suddenly feeling self-conscious.
+“Name?” she repeated with eyes downcast, suddenly self-conscious.
 “My name is unimportant.”

 “I’m sorry you had to ruin your shirt,” he apologized after a short silence.
-When she looked away, out to the forest, unable to meet the steady gaze of his clear green eyes, he said gently, “Won’t you tell me why you and—Jack?
-Yes, Jack, are fiddling in the forest at this hour?
+When she looked away, out to the forest, unable to meet his steady gaze, he said gently, “Won’t you tell me why you and—Jack?
+Yes, Jack—are fiddling in the forest at this hour?
 Wouldn’t the schoolroom be a more appropriate place?”

 “My name is Julian,” he continued.
 “I can’t thank you if I don’t know your name.”